alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 I am not sure why;
 maybe people dislike planning their holidays after all.

-To this day there is a huge untapped market there waiting for the picking: tourist activities are a disorganized mess which lives for the most part offline, and which would benefit greatly from a broker that helped small providers sell to strangers.
+To this day there is a huge untapped market waiting for the picking: tourist activities are a disorganized mess which lives for the most part offline, and which would benefit greatly from a broker that helped small providers sell to strangers.
 But nobody has cracked this golden nut yet.